Protected ReadonlybitProtected ReadonlyfirstProtected ReadonlyisProtected ReadonlylastReturns the IP version as a number.

 An array of IP or CIDR strings or IP instances to check against.

-The index of the first match in ipArr
+The index of the first match in ipArr, or -1 if none match.

 Gets the bit length of the current instance.